reserve-protocol/protocol/docs/using-echidna-on-gcp.md

-How to fuzz with echidna-parade on a Google Cloud VM instance.
+How to fuzz with echidna on a Google Cloud VM instance.

 # 1) Get a VM instance